Meeco/cryppo-js/README.md

     data: 'My Super Secret Data',
   });

-  // Using un-encrypted private key const decryptedData = await decryptWithPrivateKey({
+  const decryptedData = await decryptWithPrivateKey({
     privateKeyPem,
     encrypted,
   });
   console.log(decryptedData); // 'My Super Secret Data'

-  // Using encrypted private key and password const decryptedDataWithEncryptedPrivateKey = await decryptWithPrivateKey({
-    privateKeyPem: encryptedPrivateKeyPem,
-    password: 'Password123!',
-    encrypted,
-  });

-  console.log(decryptedDataWithEncryptedPrivateKey); // 'My Super Secret Data'
 }
 ```

-`serialized` is the portable string form (as produced by the symmetric functions above); to decrypt from that directly, use `decryptSerializedWithPrivateKey({ privateKeyPem, password?, serialized })` instead of extracting `encrypted` yourself.
+`serialized` is the portable string form (as produced by the symmetric functions above); to decrypt from that directly, use `decryptSerializedWithPrivateKey({ privateKeyPem, serialized })` instead of extracting `encrypted` yourself.

 ## Decryption